Social Incentives and Tax Compliance in Bangladesh

 Researchers are still collecting data for a complete analysis—all results reported below are preliminary.

-In low-compliance clusters, defined as clusters where less than 15 percent of firms had paid the VAT in 2012 (and frequently, no firms did), none of the treatment letters had any impact on VAT payment rates.
-However, in high-compliance clusters, where at least 15 percent of firms had paid the VAT in 2012, firms that received the peer group information treatment were 3.4 percentage points more likely to make a payment in the study period compared to other firms in high-compliance clusters that did not receive the information.
+In low-compliance clusters, defined as clusters where less than 15 percent of firms had paid the VAT in 2012 (and frequently, no firms did), none of the intervention letters had any impact on VAT payment rates.
+However, in high-compliance clusters, where at least 15 percent of firms had paid the VAT in 2012, firms that received the peer group information intervention were 3.4 percentage points more likely to make a payment in the study period compared to other firms in high-compliance clusters that did not receive the information.
 The impact of the peer group information was even larger for firms that did not pay any VAT in 2012; these firms were 6 percentage points more likely to make a payment during the intervention, reflecting more than a 100 percent increase over those firms in the comparison group.

-Moreover, firms in high-compliance clusters that received the peer group information and decided to pay the VAT paid 17 percent more on average than firms not receiving this treatment.
+Moreover, firms in high-compliance clusters that received the peer group information and decided to pay the VAT paid 17 percent more on average than firms not receiving this intervention.
 These high-compliance clusters accounted for 66 percent of total VAT revenues generated during the intervention.

-While the results indicate there was a strong response to the peer group information treatment, the mechanism behind the observed increase in payments was not completely clear.
+While the results indicate there was a strong response to the peer group information intervention, the mechanism behind the observed increase in payments was not completely clear.
 Some of the increase may have been driven not just by increased tax payments but also the improved recording of payments that had already been committed.